connorboyd/BoydReyndersFitzpatrickPaper/finalCopy.md

     List<String> list = Arrays.asList(...);
     Collections.sort(list, (s1, s2) -> s1.length() - s2.length());

-we are able to name arbitrary new variables s1 and s2, but the compiler knows that we are talking about strings so is able to deal with it appropriately.
+We are able to name arbitrary new variables s1 and s2, but the compiler knows that we are talking about strings so is able to deal with it appropriately.
 The main advantage of Type Inferencing in java 8 is for syntactical sugar.
 The programmer is essentially limiting the amount needed to type out a function by using type inferencing.

+>New stuff below

+Type inferencing in Java 8 will not be quite as robust as it is in Scala, but it is still a welcome change

 ..................................................................................................................

 #Collections

+>Maybe change this section to focus more on the actual Streams

 Another update in Java 8 will be to collections.
 With the new lambda expressions, it will be easier to spread out the processing of collections over multiple threads.